LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 [TFIDF]: https://github.com/LiorSinai/TFIDF.jl

-This problem can be solved with simpler models e.g. a term frequency inverse document infrequency (TFIDF) model with 10,000 parameters.
+This problem can be solved with simpler models e.g. a term frequency inverse document frequency (TFIDF) model with 10,000 parameters.
 (You can see my Julia TFIDF model [here][TFIDF].)
 Using a transformer for this task can therefore be seen as excessive.
 However because the task is simple it means we can limit the transformer model to around 250,000 parameters and we have a good baseline of the accuracy we can achieve.